mslinn/TotalMixMultiUser/README.md

 ## Installation

+1. If you have not already set the PowerShell execution policy to allow running scripts:
+   a.
+Open an elevated PowerShell window.
+      One way to do this is to right-click the <kbd>Start</kbd> button and select **Windows PowerShell (Admin)**.

+   b.
+Run the following command:

+      ```powershell
+      Set-ExecutionPolicy RemoteSigned
+      ```

-1. Open a PowerShell window.
+2. Open a PowerShell window.
    One way to do this is to right-click the <kbd>Start</kbd> button and select **Windows PowerShell**.

-2. If you are familiar with Git, clone this repository to your home directory.
+3. If you are familiar with Git, clone this repository to your home directory.
    The following syntax works in PowerShell and Bash:

     ```powershell